rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node-upgrade/_index.md

     docker create --volumes-from <RANCHER_CONTAINER_NAME> --name rancher-data rancher/rancher:<RANCHER_CONTAINER_TAG>
     ```

-1. <a id="tarball"></a>From the data container that you just created (`rancher-data`), create an upgrade tarball (`rancher-data-backup-<RANCHER_VERSION>.tar.gz`).
+1. <a id="tarball"></a>From the data container that you just created (`rancher-data`), create a backup tarball (`rancher-data-backup-<DATE>.tar.gz`).

     This tarball will serve as a rollback point if something goes wrong during upgrade.
 Use the following command, replacing each [placeholder](#before-you-start).

     ```
-    docker run  --volumes-from rancher-data -v $PWD:/backup alpine tar zcvf /backup/rancher-data-backup-<RANCHER_VERSION>.tar.gz /var/lib/rancher
+    docker run  --volumes-from rancher-data -v $PWD:/backup alpine tar zcvf /backup/rancher-data-backup-<DATE>.tar.gz /var/lib/rancher
     ```

-    When you enter this command, a series of commands should run.
+    **Step Result:** When you enter this command, a series of commands should run.

 1. Enter the `dir` command to confirm that the backup tarball was created.
-It will have a name similar to `rancher-data-backup-<RANCHER_VERSION>`.
+It will have a name similar to `rancher-data-backup-<DATE>`.

     ![Backup Backup Tarball]({{< baseurl >}}/img/rancher/dir-backup-tarball.png)

+1. Move your backup tarball to a safe location external from your Rancher Server.

 1. Pull the most recent image of Rancher.